Business· 11 min read· Updated May 7, 2026

 Industry-by-industry breakdown of why every business in Jordan and the GCC needs a professional website.
 Country comparisons, maturity scale, and common excuses debunked with data.
 Updated for 2026.

 Across the GCC — from Amman to Riyadh to Dubai — internet penetration exceeds 95% in every single country.
-The combined e-commerce market is racing past $55 billion.
+The combined e-commerce market is racing past meaningful scale.
 And yet, 27% of small businesses still don't have a website.

 If you're one of them, this isn't a gentle nudge.
 It's a wake-up call.
 Every day your business operates without a professional website, you're hemorrhaging potential customers to competitors who show up when people search online — which is what 81% of all buyers do before making any purchase decision.